Excel Pivot Tables Course

 Why You Should Take This Class

 Pivot Tables work like magic — they let you make sense of large data sets simply by using the mouse to indicate what you want to know and where you want to see it (that’s the pivoting).
-But they can also be really frustrating if you don’t know the magic spells it takes to make them work.
+Used effectively, they help ou make data-driven business decisions.
+But they can also be really frustrating if you don’t know the proper incantations to make them work.

 This class shows you step by step how to get your data from where it is to where you want it to be.
 We start with how to make sure things are set up correctly, then build and modify the Pivot Table and end with tools you can use to make the results easy for you and your colleagues to read and interpret.
 Throughout, we focus not just on HOW to do things, but also WHY, so you can apply what you learn to your own projects.